Life in Thousand Oaks

 Back

-We've been exploring the Los Angeles area quite a bit in the last three years.
+We've explored Southern California quite a bit.
 Los Angeles is not the complete mystery it once was, we know our way to the Chinese grocery stores and Dim Sum restaurants in distant Monterey Park, and we've traversed virtually every freeway in the area on our trips around.
 In addition, we've made our way to San Francisco, Monterey and Carmel, and extensively through the Central Valley and Eastern Sierra, and east to San Bernardino and Palm Springs.
+We know the fastest route to the least travelled and least populated parts of Los Angeles and Ventura Counties.

 We're surrounded by desert, and have learned to really love the exotic beauty we find there, in all its forms.